The Dawes County Treasurer’s Office has on opening for an Office Clerk.

 - Procedure: On the day of the sale, the County Treasurer will conduct a random drawing of numbers to select the order of bids.
 Investors agree to buy the liens for the delinquent tax amounts interest and advertising plus any other delinquent tax assessed to each parcel.
 NE Statute 77-702.
 The number drawn shall represent the order in which each investor may bid.
-Each round shall consist of one choice per bidder; he may purchase or pass.
-Should they pass the parcel will be offered to the next bidder each time until that parcel is purchased, continuing on with each parcel until all parcels are sold.

 - $25.00 registration fee

 - Private Tax Sale: Any unsold taxes or assessments are for private sale and may be purchased after the Public Tax Sale.
 You may contact our office to inquire on the unsold taxes/assessments.